ahimsadas/supertutor-ai-chat/README.md

 - [ ] Choose initial LLM provider(s)
 - [ ] Set up ingestion pipeline outline
 - [ ] Establish development environment and tooling

+## Supabase setup (Step 2)

+- Create a Supabase project in the console and copy:
+  - Project URL
+  - anon key
+  - service_role key
+  - a Postgres connection string (session or transaction mode)
+- Paste them later into `backend/.env` (not committed), following `backend/.env.example`.
+- The `service_role` key is server-only and bypasses RLS; never expose it on the client side.